 Glucose Challenge Screening

 The glucose challenge screening is a preliminary screening test to evaluate how your body processes sugar.
 This screening test is a standard routine test between 24-28 weeks.
-If you are considered high risk, you will likely test early in your pregnancy, and even if you test negative, you may test again in the third trimester.
+If you are considered high-risk, you will likely test early in your pregnancy, and even if you test negative, you may test again in the third trimester.
 Some practitioners argue women at low risk for gestational diabetes should not be required to be routinely tested, although that would mean around 4% of cases could go undiagnosed.

-During the test, you are asked to drink a sweet glucose liquid within 5 minutes and then have blood drawn one hour from having the drink.
+During the test, you are asked to drink a sweet glucose liquid within 5 minutes and then have blood drawn one hour after having the drink.
 A high glucose level in your blood may indicate your body is not processing sugar effectively.

 The “normal” blood sugar level threshold is 130 or 140 milligrams per deciliter or lower, which may vary between providers.
-Like any screening test isn’t perfect, and the sensitivity of this test is 74%.
+Like any screening test, it isn’t perfect, and the sensitivity of this test is 74%.
 This means a positive result correctly identifies 74% of women with gestational diabetes.
 It has a specificity of 77%, which means 33% of women without gestational diabetes will get a positive result.
-If the results of this screen are positive, you may have the glucose tolerance test to diagnose whether you do have gestational diabetes.
+If the results of this screen are positive, you may have the glucose tolerance test to diagnose whether you have gestational diabetes.

 Glucose Tolerance Test

 A glucose tolerance test can diagnose gestational diabetes.
-Before taking the glucose tolerance test, your doctor will ask you to make sure and eat at least 150mg of carbohydrates for three days.
+Before taking the glucose tolerance test, your doctor will ask you to ensure you eat at least 150mg of carbohydrates for three days.
 150 mg of carbs is about what you will get from a slice or two of bread.
 You should not eat or drink anything but sips of water for 14 hours before the test.
 For this reason, it is best to schedule the test for first thing in the morning.
 A technician will draw blood to measure your baseline fasting blood glucose level.
 You will drink a glucose solution (75 or 100 g), and your blood will be drawn and tested every hour for the next three hours.

 This test is more accurate than the screening test.
-If only one of your readings comes back abnormal, your doctor may suggest some changes to your diet and test you again later in the pregnancy.
+If only one of your readings returns abnormal, your doctor may suggest changes to your diet and test you again later in the pregnancy.
 If two or more of your readings come back abnormal, you will be diagnosed with gestational diabetes, and your doctor or midwife will talk to you about a treatment plan.
 About one-third of women who exceed the limit on the screening test are diagnosed with gestational diabetes on the second test.